lucaminudel/Objects-relationships-Coding-Dojo/README.md

 3. **Right foot**
   - [x] like the left arm. it has an On/Off switch status and the max charge of the internal battery.
   - [x] the right foot is connected to the robot bus too.
-  - [ ] you can introduce abstractions to abstract away differences between robot parts, and group them into a collaction of  uniform items.
+  - [ ] you can introduce abstractions to abstract away differences between robot parts, and group them into a collection of  uniform items.
 4. **Dashboard**
-  - [x] implement a function that navigates all the robot parts from robot bus and reports the On/Off status of all robot parts, including the robot bus status itself, with one line per part and with identation to visualise the tree structure.
+  - [x] implement a function/method that navigates all the robot parts starting from robot bus, and reports the On/Off status of all robot parts, including the robot bus status.
+Report should have one line per robot part, and should use identation to visualise the tree structure, see an example [here](https://en.wikipedia.org/wiki/Tree_structure#Outlines_and_tree_views).
-  - [x] implement a function that navigates the object graph from robot bus and calculates the total cost to re-charge all the internal batteries; the cost per 1000 Ah is £0.2.
+  - [x] implement a function/method that navigates all the robot parts starting from robot bus, and calculates the total cost to re-charge all the internal batteries; the cost per 1000 Ah is £0.2.
   - [ ] use the visitor pattern and pass around the dashboard object.
   - [ ] does the collection of robot parts help?
 5. **Right thigh**